Construction Management Accreditation

 - Promote continuous improvement of teaching, learning and program curriculum.

-Objective 3.2 Course Learning Outcomes are evaluated for every CM course.
+- Evaluate Course Learning Outcomes for each CM Course.

 Goal # 2 Increase the number of Construction Management majors.

-Goal # 4 Develop activities which lead to greater construction industry interaction with CM students.
+Goal # 4 Develop activities that lead to greater construction industry interaction with CM students.

 The American Council of Construction Education (ACCE) is the primary accreditation body for CM programs and is a leading global advocate of quality construction education which establishes standards and criteria for excellence related to four-year baccalaureate degree programs in construction management.
 ACCE has established twenty Student Learning Outcomes (SLO’s) that each accredited Construction Management program must continuously assess and report the results.
 All twenty ACCE Student Learning Outcomes are listed below.
 The MSUM CM program assessment report, which is posted on this website, summarizes the results of the most recent assessment cycle.